CNN TV

 In all this talk about a pullback, the story that is not being reported is that soldiers, such as my husband are still being stop lossed and sent back on second and third deployments to Iraq, which was announced to them only last week as they were preparing to get out of the Army in the coming months.
 While it is good that our troops are being taken out of the cities, please don't forget that we are still at war and this is still tearing families apart.
 It's not over yet, and until all our troops are home we shouldn't be talking about Iraq like everything is over and done with.

-WALTER STERN June 30th, 2009 11:13 am ET
+June 30, 2009 at 11:13 am |

 HIGHEST TIME TO START BRINGING OUR TROOPS HOME, NO MATTER WHAT HAPPENS NEXT.